Wall of Fame

 The Sugarbush Wall of Fame was established as part of the resort’s 60th anniversary celebration in 2018-2019, and annually recognizes those who have made a significant contribution to “cultivating a spirit of lifelong adventure and camaraderie among Sugarbush staff, guests, and the community.”

-The Wall of Fame Celebration occurs in April of each year and is free and open to the public.
-This year’s celebration is scheduled for Friday, April 3, 2020 in Gate House Lodge at Lincoln Peak.
+The Wall of Fame Celebration occurs in December of each year and is free and open to the public.
+Learn more about this year's event.
 The inaugural Wall of Fame Celebration in 2019 included a video presentation of “60 Years of Sugarbush”, an open mic story-telling, and live music, followed by an induction ceremony in Gate House Lodge, and a dinner in Rumble’s Kitchen for inductees and their families and friends.
 See photos of the weekend.

 Wall of Fame Inductees for 2019